 Do not send credit card information through the mail.

 Allow 10 to 15 business days for the process to be completed and a badge to be mailed to you.

-For questions regarding the functioning of the eLearning site, please email HRServiceCenterForms@uwhealth.org.
+For questions about the functioning of the eLearning site, please email HRServiceCenterForms@uwhealth.org.